 The SILENT Piano Lesson

-All teachers teach their piano student HOW TO PRACTICE.
+All teachers teach their piano students HOW TO PRACTICE.
 We often will take a couple minutes during a lesson and give the students pointers on how to effectively use their time.
 These pointers usually include things like — play hands separately — isolate difficult spots — practice away from the piano — play at a constant tempo, even if slower than the final tempo, that you can keep from the beginning to the end.
 I thought that after I went over this ritual, even at periodic intervals, I was effectively doing my job.

 One day I found out how INEFFECTIVE this method was in teaching students how to practice.
 One day I said to several of my students — Today we’re going to have a SILENT PIANO LESSON.
 I’m not going to say a word.
 I’m just going to observe you practice.
 I may sketch down a few notes but for all practical purposes I want you to forget I’m here.
 I want you to practice just like you do at home.